DgenR-8/Rock-Paper-Scissors/README.md

 Rock paper scissors program using Java class and methods.

-This program is the conversion of a python-based rock paper scissors program to Java using using current knowledge of Java that encompasses this application.
+This program is the conversion of a python-based rock paper scissors program to Java using using current knowledge of Java features that encompasses this application.

 Features such as ternary operators, switch / case statements, utilizing the import of Scanner and Random class packages, if statements, while loops